conallwang/MeGA/README.md

 ### Data & Pretrained models

 We use the same 9 subjects from NeRSemble dataset as GaussianAvatars in our experiments.
 Based on their provided data, we additionally generate depth maps and face parsing results.
 All pre-processed data and models that are used to reproduce the results of Subject 306 are provided [here](https://drive.google.com/drive/folders/1R7fNJnWu6ZSqbIvpUWbAUfb5qdq2a8sp?usp=sharing).

-Whether you want to train or test our methods, you need to download the data and decompress it into somewhere, e.g., /path/to/nersemble
+> Whether you want to train or test our methods, you need to download the data and decompress it into somewhere, e.g., /path/to/nersemble

-For more subjects' results, please download our preprocessed data from [here](https://drive.google.com/drive/folders/1xB6TgxwAxEl-lzjEuhr6cK6-2Meyf12Q?usp=sharing) **(updated continuously)**.
+For more subjects' data, please download from [here](https://drive.google.com/drive/folders/1N7pzrTtwBKQ033SZG5kukpFvT2RqoLXg?usp=sharing).

 ### Training